Hurricane Ida traps Louisianans, leaves the grid a shambles

-NEW ORLEANS (AP) — A fearsome Hurricane Ida left scores of coastal Louisiana residents trapped by floodwaters and pleading to be rescued Monday while making a shambles of the electrical grid across a wide swath of the state in the sweltering, late-summer heat.
+NEW ORLEANS (AP) — Rescue workers set out in hundreds of boats and helicopters to reach people trapped by floodwaters and utility crews mobilized Monday after a furious Hurricane Ida swamped the Louisiana coast and shattered a large swath of the state's electrical grid in the sweltering, late-summer heat.

 One of the most powerful hurricanes ever to hit the U.S. mainland weakened into a tropical storm overnight as it pushed inland over Mississippi with torrential rain and shrieking winds, its danger far from over.

-Ida was blamed for at least one death — someone hit by a falling tree outside Baton Rouge — but the full extent of its fury was still coming into focus at daybreak.
+Ida was blamed for at least one death — someone hit by a falling tree outside Baton Rouge — but with many roads impassable and cellphone service knocked out in places, the full extent of its fury was still coming into focus.

+The hurricane “came in and did everything that was advertised, unfortunately,” Louisiana Gov. John Bel Edwards said.

 All of New Orleans lost power right around sunset Sunday as the hurricane blew ashore on the 16th anniversary of Katrina, leading to an uneasy night of pouring rain and howling wind.
 The weather died down shortly before dawn, and people began carefully walking around neighborhoods with flashlights, dodging downed light poles, pieces of roofs and branches.

+It appeared that the levees that failed in 2005 during Hurricane Katrina held up in Ida, the governor said.

+“For the most part, all of our levees performed extremely well -- especially the federal levees -- but at the end of the day the storm surge, the rain, the wind all had devastating impacts," Edwards said.
+“We have water systems that are out.
+We have tremendous damage to homes and to businesses.”

-The flooding from the rain and surge in the maze of rivers and bayous south of New Orleans threatened hundreds of homes.
-On social media, people posted their addresses and directed search and rescue teams to their attics or rooftops.
+The rain and surge of seawater in the maze of rivers and bayous south of New Orleans threatened hundreds of homes.
+On social media, people posted their addresses and directed search-and-rescue teams to their attics or rooftops.

+The Louisiana National Guard said it activated 4,900 Guard personnel and lined up 195 high-water vehicles, 73 rescue boats and 34 helicopters.
+Local and state agencies were adding hundreds of more.

+Jefferson Parish in suburban New Orleans knew of 500 people who said they were going to stay in areas that were flooded, and it began sending out dozens of boats to account for everyone and start rescuing them, Parish Council member Deano Bonano told WWL-TV.

-More than a million customers in Louisiana and Mississippi were without power, according to PowerOutage.US, which tracks outages nationwide, increasing their vulnerability to flooding and leaving them without air conditioning and refrigeration.
+More than a million customers in Louisiana and Mississippi were without power, according to PowerOutage.US, which tracks outages nationwide.
+That left them without air conditioning and refrigeration in the dog days of summer.

+The hurricane twisted and collapsed a giant transmission tower in Jefferson Parish along the Mississippi River, and the wires fell into the river, causing widespread outages and halting river traffic, parish Emergency Management Director Joe Valiente said.
+Those lines supplied power to the New Orleans area.

+“One-hundred percent of the grid is smashed, hundreds of telephone poles snapped, trees hit power lines and just ripped them out,” Valiente told NPR.
+He said that the entire power grids collapsed in about 10 parishes and that it could take six weeks to fully restore power.

-Entergy said the only power in New Orleans was coming from generators, the city's emergency office tweeted, citing "catastrophic transmission damage."
+Entergy said all eight of its major transmission lines into New Orleans were down and the only power was coming from generators, the city’s emergency office tweeted, citing “catastrophic transmission damage.”
 The city relies on Entergy for backup power for its stormwater pumps.

+Edwards said on Sunday that 30,000 utility workers were in the state to help restore electricity.

-New Orleans' levees underwent major improvements after Katrina, but Ida posed its biggest test since that disaster.
+New Orleans' levees underwent major improvements after Katrina, which breached the city's flood defenses, caused catastrophic flooding and was blamed for 1,500 deaths.
+Ida posed its biggest test since that disaster.

-No major flooding was reported inside the flood control system that protect New Orleans, but with communications spotty and no power, the extent of the damage across the city was not immediately clear.

-In Jefferson Parish in suburban New Orleans, the hurricane twisted a major power transmission tower along the Mississippi River, causing widespread outages and halting river traffic, Emergency Management Director Joe Valiente told NPR.

-“One-hundred percent of the grid is smashed, hundreds of telephone poles snapped, trees hit power lines and just ripped them out,” said Valiente, who estimated there are 10 parishes whose entire power grids collapsed.
-He said it could take six weeks to fully restore power.

-Nearly every home in Jefferson Parish reported roof damage and water pressure was low, Valiente said.

-Jefferson Parish President Cynthia Lee Sheng told NBC that the parish had yet to respond to at least 200 rescue calls, and emergency officials had not heard from Grand Isle since Sunday afternoon.
-About 40 people stayed on the barrier island, which took the brunt of the hurricane and was swamped by seater.
+Farther south, emergency officials had not heard from Grand Isle since Sunday afternoon.
+About 40 people stayed on the barrier island, which took the brunt of the hurricane and was swamped by seawater, Jefferson Parish President Cynthia Lee Sheng told NBC.

 In Mississippi's southwestern corner, entire neighborhoods were surrounded by floodwaters, and many roads were impassable.